Can202/topoint/doc/syntax.md

 List: a set of values.

+Loops representation:
-Tail: the equivalent of the "for" loop
+-tail: the equivalent of the "for" loop
 (the c++ for will also be functional if it`s on an algorithm).
 Tail works with the integration of a "put" function, which will establish the tail loop.

-While: the common while loop, no more differences.
+-while: the common while loop, no more differences.

+Operations:
 The Operation "%" (to calculate a remainder) will be accepted on the algorithm, as well as an equivalent called "rem".